Network-Sec/AggreGat0r-v3/README.md

 Chuck is now confident and ready to run both frontend and backend.

+# Changes
+Please note that everything presented is subject to change, that includes the data ingestion.
+Meaning at any new version, old data may no longer work.
+We recommend to keep the automatically created folders from autoscreenshot and pd_scans, so you can easily re-ingest, when we change some formats.

 # AggreGat0r v3 Demo
 We already implemented vast improvements, search / filter, pagination, sorting, better HTTPX results with header and body, lots of layout fixes, VirusTotal and AbuesIPDB fix, ...

+Following demo screenshots were partly combined from several sources in an artistic manner, to demonstrate the capabilities of the platform.
+They still show the software very accurately, all features you see are present (as are a few bugs like the totalPorts in the list / tool section).
+We keep iterating as much as we can, it already has become an invaluable tool in our collection for larger tasks and long-term storage.
+As usual in offensive tools, this is not a one-click scans-ready platform, the actual ingestion happens on terminal level, as most of us are used to and love to, cause it's fastest and easiest.
+We just tried to provide tools to automate-away repetitive tasks.

 ![](demo/aggregator_v3_00.jpg)
 ![](demo/aggregator_v3_04.JPG)